luketchang/Puppeteer/README.md

 <br/>

 ## 🔥 News
+- Sep 19, 2025: Puppeteer is accepted as a **spotlight** paper at NeurIPS 2025, see you in San Diego!
 - Sep 10, 2025: Thanks to the efforts of @[czpcf](https://github.com/czpcf), you can now export rigged meshes to FBX files.
 - Sep 09, 2025: We uploaded the [video](https://www.youtube.com/watch?v=DnKx803JHyI) for Puppeteer.
 - Sep 04, 2025: We have released the diverse pose subset of Articulation-XL2.0, and now the [complete Articulation-XL2.0 dataset](https://huggingface.co/datasets/Seed3D/Articulation-XL2.0) is available (**more than 2k downloads**), featuring 59.4K high-quality rigged data samples.
 We also release the inference codes and [model checkpoints](https://huggingface.co/Seed3D/Puppeteer).